Dave-team/Knowledge-base/Principles.md

 ### Personal goals & hobbies
 - Set goals and work towards them for extended periods of time.
 Make your life a book with chapters worth reading
 - Have hobbies that you enjoy doing - this will make me a confident and interesting person.
 To find those hobbies, pick up something (anything), do it for an extended amount of time, try to become better at it and see how it sticks - more than anything, be curious around the thing you're learning/doing
 - Do things for the sake of doing them only - just because you want to.
 There is no goal, there is no real reason - you just want to do it.
-They're no checklists to tick off
+They're no checklists to tick off.
+The less you want something, the less you’re thinking about it, the less you’re obsessing over it, the more you’re going to do it in a natural way, the more present you are and the happier you’ll feel
 - Have bigger things going on for you beyond work: have hobbies, work out, work towards achieving goals.
 - When feeling unproductive, realize why you're doing this: wanting to become a more well rounded person.
 Be relaxed and in the moment.
 - Don't keep busy for the sake of being busy - that's a very narrow life.
 Instead, try to purposefully be imperfect.
 Read that book that you don't follow.
 Watch a bad movie.
 Do something you would usually consider not worth doing and stick to it.